Equity Compensation: Stock Options, RSUs, and What They're Worth

 Many countries tax equity at grant, vest, or exercise—not just at sale like in the US.
 This can create “phantom income” situations where you owe taxes on equity you cannot sell.
 Some countries don’t recognize the distinction between ISOs and NSOs, eliminating potential tax benefits.

 Currency fluctuations add another layer of complexity.
-If you’re paid in a local currency but your equity is denominated in USD or another currency, exchange rate changes can significantly impact value and tax calculations.
+If you’re paid in a local currency but your equity is denominated in USD, exchange rate changes can significantly impact value and tax calculations.

 How much equity should I expect at a startup vs. an established company?